Skip to Content

 • Get your pruning shears or knife ready

 • Disinfect the blade using rubbing alcohol and hold it under a flame for a few seconds.
-This will avoid that you pass on any pathogens or diseases
+This will avoid passing on any pathogens or diseases.

-• Put your cutting in Sphagnum moss or water and wait for roots to grow
+• Put your cutting in Sphagnum moss or water and wait for the roots to grow.

-• Wait until the roots are at least several inches long and put into the potting medium of your choice
+• Wait until the roots are at least several inches long, and put them into the potting medium of your choice

 • You have just cloned your plant.
 A perfect clone of your mother plant has been created.

-In the next section, we will have a look at the most common problems with the Anthurium Veitchii grown as an indoor plant.
+The next section will examine the most common problems with Anthurium veitchii grown as an indoor plant.

 Damaged leaves